robertorcosta/azure-docs.pt-br/articles/hdinsight/apache-kafka-spark-structured-streaming-cosmosdb.md

 ## <a name="next-steps"></a>Próximos passos

-Agora que você aprendeu a usar o Fluxo Estruturado do Spark, consulte os seguintes documentos para saber mais sobre como trabalhar com o Apache Spark, o Apache Kafka e o Azure Cosmos DB:
+Now that you've learned how to use Apache Spark Structured Streaming, see the following documents to learn more about working with Apache Spark, Apache Kafka, and Azure Cosmos DB:

 * [Como usar o fluxo do Apache Spark (DStream) com o Apache Kafka](hdinsight-apache-spark-with-kafka.md).
 * [Iniciar com o Jupyter Notebook e Apache Spark no HDInsight](spark/apache-spark-jupyter-spark-sql.md)